 Stanford, CA 94305-6055

-Marcel Fafchamps is a senior fellow at the Freeman Spogli Institute for International Studies (FSI) and a member of the Center on Democracy, Development and the Rule of Law.
+Marcel Fafchamps is the Satre Family senior fellow at the Freeman Spogli Institute for International Studies (FSI) and a member of the Center on Democracy, Development and the Rule of Law.
 Fafchamps is a professor (by courtesy) for the Department of Economics at Stanford University.
-His research interest includes economic development, market institutions and social networks.
-His current research focuses on entrepreneurship, factor markets, and the efficiency of social networks in Africa and South Asia.
-Fafchamps also has ongoing research on political economy issues in Africa and Asia.
+His research interest includes economic development, market institutions, social networks, and behavioral economics -- with a special focus on Africa and South Asia.

 He has authored two books, Market Institutions in Sub-Saharan Africa: Theory and Evidence, published by MIT Press in 2004 and Rural Poverty, Risk, and Development, published in 2003 by Elgar Press and has published numerous articles in academic journals.

 Fafchamps serves as the editor-in-chief of Economic Development and Cultural Change.
 Previously he had served as chief editor of the Journal of African Economies from 2000 until 2013, associate editor for the Economic Journal, the Journal of Development Economics, Economic Development and Cultural Change, the American Journal of Agricultural Economics, and the Revue d'Economie du Développement.

 He is a research associate of the National Bureau of Economic Research, an affiliated professor with J-PAL, a senior fellow with the Bureau for Research and Economic Analysis of Development, a research fellow with IZA, Germany, and with the Center for Economic and Policy Research, UK, and an affiliate with the University of California’s Center for Effective Global Action.